 Current Agricultural Uses: Many of the BIPs are looking to find the explicit interconnections between agricultural and nonconsumptive uses.
 In addition, several are looking to decrease agricultural shortages.
-As part of this work, each basin should seek to reduce consumptive non-beneficial use by following the guidelines laid out in the CAWA 2008 agricultural conservation paper, which include reducing soil moisture loss where practical through drip irrigation or mulching.
+As part of this work, each basin should seek to reduce consumptive nonbeneficial use by following the guidelines laid out in the Colorado Agricultural Water Alliance (CAWA) 2008 Agricultural Conservation Paper (e.g., reducing soil moisture loss where practical through drip irrigation or mulching).
 Lining of high-priority ditches is another important tool in reducing seepage losses in appropriate areas.
 Phreatophyte control presents one of the largest opportunities for reducing non-beneficial consumptive use and should be pursued aggressively, although balancing this with nonconsumptive needs can be challenging.
-Additional incentives should be developed to assist basins in implementing, where appropriate, agricultural efficiency and conservation practices, support the ecosystem services agriculture can provide, and changing crop type to a lower water use crop.
+Additional incentives should be developed to assist basins in implementing, where appropriate, agricultural efficiency and conservation practices, supporting the ecosystem services agriculture can provide, and changing crop types to lower water use crops.